awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

 1. Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-scaling-policy.html) command, along with the `config.json` file that you created in the previous step, to create your scaling policy:

    ```
-   aws autoscaling put-scaling-policy --policy-name MyScalingPolicy --auto-scaling-group-name MyAutoScalingGroup --policy-type TargetTrackingScaling --target-tracking-configuration file://~/config.json
+   aws autoscaling put-scaling-policy --policy-name my-scaling-policy --auto-scaling-group-name my-asg \
+     --policy-type TargetTrackingScaling --target-tracking-configuration file://~/config.json
    ```

    This creates two alarms: one for scaling out and one for scaling in\.
 It also returns the Amazon Resource Name \(ARN\) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric is in breach\.

-### Step 3: Test Your Scaling Policies<a name="validate-sqs-scaling-cli"></a>
+### Step 3: Test Your Scaling Policy<a name="validate-sqs-scaling-cli"></a>

-You can test your scale\-out policy by increasing the number of messages in your SQS queue and then verifying that your Auto Scaling group has launched an additional EC2 instance\.
-Similarly, you can test your scale\-in policy by decreasing the number of messages in your SQS queue and then verifying that the Auto Scaling group has terminated an EC2 instance\.
+After your setup is complete, verify your scaling policy is working\.
+You can test it by increasing the number of messages in your SQS queue and then verifying that your Auto Scaling group has launched an additional EC2 instance, and also by decreasing the number of messages in your SQS queue and then verifying that the Auto Scaling group has terminated an EC2 instance\.

-**To test the scale\-out policy**
+**To test the scale\-out function**

 1. Follow the steps in [Tutorial: Sending a Message to an Amazon SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-send-message.html) to add messages to your queue\.
 Make sure that you have increased the number of messages in the queue so that the backlog per instance metric exceeds the target value\.